Chris-Raddatz/ISYE-6740/README.md

 - Now done PCA, most of the variation was within Dimension 1, Dimension 2 offers variability but because it doesn't explain much variance I pay little attention to it.
 - Plotted percent increase in ZHVI values across the timeline, to get another visual on which states are at the high and bottom of this spectrum.

 ### Doing Currently
-- Look into clustering of the PCA data, can also try to do GMM between CPI and each state
+- Look into clustering of the PCA data, can also tryasdfasdfas to do GMM between CPI and each state